 d) Straight manholes

-Explanation: The manholes having depth of 0.7-0.9 m are called shallow manholes.
-The manholes having depth of 1.5 m are called normal manholes.
+Explanation: The manholes having a depth of 0.7-0.9 m are called shallow manholes.
+The manholes having a depth of 1.5 m are called normal manholes.
 The manholes having depth greater than 1.5 m are called deep manholes.

 a) Flushing manhole